 The Mt.
 SAC Forensics Team took second place overall at the 2016 Phi Rho Pi National Tournament held recently in Costa Mesa, with students winning five gold medals, seven silver medals, and 12 bronze medals.
 More than 500 students from 64 colleges throughout the nation competed.
 Mt.
 SAC's Jacqueline Yu won first place overall and the Bovero Top Speaker Award as the outstanding speaker at the national competition, winning gold medals in informative speaking, after dinner speaking, and communication analysis, and a silver medal in the impromptu speaking competition.
 Joey Fontana won a gold medal in informative speaking and a silver medal in persuasive speaking.
 Sarina Wang won a gold medal in informative speaking and a bronze medal in debate.
 Azzaam Siddiqi won a silver medal in impromptu speaking and a bronze medal in informative speaking.
 Christopher Robles won silver in poetry interpretation and bronze in programmed oral interpretation.
 Amy Jajieh won silver in persuasive speaking and bronze in dramatic interpretation.
 Matthew Rodriguez won silver in persuasive speaking, and bronze as part of a parliamentary debate team.
 Tiffany Pla won silver in extemporaneous speaking, a bronze in persuasive speaking, and a bronze as part of a parliamentary debate team.
 Matthew Dowling won bronze in extemporaneous speaking and bronze as part of a parliamentary debate team.
 Anthony Flores won bronze in the prose competition.
 Kai Vibar won bronze in programmed oral interpretation and bronze as part of a duo interpretation team.
 And Alexandria Romero won bronze in dramatic interpretation and bronze as part of a duo interpretation team.
+Shantel Engle won a bronze as part of a parliamentary debate team, and Erin Preston also competed at the event.
 The team is coached by faculty members Roxan Arntson, Danny Cantrell, and Roger Willis-Raymondo.
 Since 1994, Mt.
 SAC has won nine community college national titles and has placed among the top 10 in university-level competition four times.

 Mt.
 SAC health career students won a total of 14 medals, including seven gold medals and seven silver medals, at the Health Occupation Students of America (HOSA) state leadership conference held April 6-10 in Anaheim.
 More than 2,500 students competed at the state competition.
 Yessenia Campos, Sierra Gomez, Keili Hiniker, and La Tonya McDaniel won gold medals in the creative problem solving competition.
 Eduardo Guzman, Maria Jauregui, and Jose Montiel-Flores won gold medals in the biomedical debate competition.
 Remington Cole, Sue Mass, Sandra Medina, and Felicia Ngo, took silver medals in creative problem solving.
 Rebecca Cruz, Kirk Loualhati, and Joe Sanchez won silver medals in the biomedical debate competition.
 All 14 Mt.
 SAC students will advance to the national HOSA competition to be held June 22-25 in Nashville, Tenn.
 HOSA, established in 1976 by the U.S. Department of Education, is the national organization for secondary and post-secondary health career students.
 The organization provides students in 40 states with skills, leadership development, and career development.